holly394/accountability-app/README.md

 ### In /templates directory: html files

 #### findpartner.html:
+This page is where a user can find other users of the app by searching their usernames.
 This has input for searching for users to request a partnership with and script that connects to javascript file `static/findpartner.js`.

 ##### findpartner.js:
 This has an event listener for the input that fetches json data from `app.py("/searchpartner")` to find matching